pablolteixeira/VHDL-programs/README.md

 # VHDL-programs
 VHDL programs made by me just for fun

-You can use these examples for studying purpose :)
+You can use these examples for studying or something else :)

 I'll try make them most readable and easy to learn as possible